 Students in fourth through eighth grades participate in the election of Student Council officers and representatives.
 Each fall Student Council officers are elected to serve for the school year and each fourth through eighth grade class elects a Student Council representative and an alternate.
 These elected students are the Governing Body for the students.
-Each Student Council member must maintain a 2.0 GPA, a positive citizenship record, and not be suspended during the term of the elected office.
+Each Student Council member must maintain a 2.0 GPA and a positive citizenship record.